JustinWang24/doc/En/Http/response.md

 It's created automatically since a HTTP client's request is received and destroyed automatically till the end of the process.
 The Request object fully conforms to all the specifications in [PSR7].

-Other details, interested students can view the corresponding code in the IDE.
+Other details, interested users can view the corresponding code in your IDE.

 ## Methods List
 ### write()